-Whether you are buying or selling, when it comes to filling in your returns you may need to work out VAT backwards on items sold VAT-inclusive.
+Whether you’re buying or selling, when it comes to filling in your returns you may need to work out VAT backwards on items sold VAT-inclusive.
+In this article, I explain exactly how VAT is calculated and give examples to help you further.

 Table of contents